Why Zero Click Searches Have Exploded in 2026

 HowTo schema serves the same function for step-by-step content.
 If your page explains a process, marking it up with HowTo schema helps Google surface it for “how to” queries in the appropriate list snippet format.

-Our post on structured data testing tools covers how to validate your schema implementation before publishing, which saves time catching errors that would otherwise prevent your markup from being recognised.
+Structured data testing tools covers how to validate your schema implementation before publishing, which saves time catching errors that would otherwise prevent your markup from being recognised.

 Build Topical Authority Across a Content Cluster